System Design Space

 • Clock sweep algorithm

-• Buffer pinning and reference counting
+• Buffer pins and reference counters

 • Local buffers for temporary tables